-Why Traveling By Train Is Best
+Why Traveling By Amtrak Coast Starlight Is Best

 When you travel, your primary options are to drive, fly, or take a train.
 If you’re a true masochist, long-distance bus rides are also an option.

-Who wants to drive?
+Who Wants to Drive?

 As a Dad, one of the worst parts about traveling for me is having to drive.
 Everyone else is playing on their phones and tablets, taking naps whenever they feel like it, and otherwise enjoying the heck out of themselves.
 Me?
 I have to stay focused on the road, watch out for cops, and stay awake for hours on end, no matter how boring the scenery.
 Thank God for Red Bull and podcasts!

-Ready for a TSA pat-down?
+Ready For a TSA Pat-Down?